 This is how you can add Google Analytics stats dashboard to your WordPress website.

 You can get the premium version of MonsterInsights from below.

+Found this post helpful?
 Please consider sharing this with your friends and fellow bloggers then.
 It will help someone to add Google Analytics stats dashboard to their WordPress website.

-- How to install Google Analytics to WordPress?
+- How to Install Google Analytics to WordPress?

-- How to track Affiliate Link Clicks in Google Analytics?
+- How to Track Affiliate Link Clicks in Google Analytics?

-- How to set up Author Tracking with MonsterInsights?
+- How to Set Up Author Tracking with MonsterInsights?
 (The Easy Way)

 Did you find the article useful?

 Then pin me to your Pinterest Board, so that more people will find me

 (Remember: The more you give to the Universe, the more you will get from the Universe)So, Pin me